Hello, React

 Transforming data into components

-array, we will bring out our friend map
+articles array, we will bring out our friend map.

 import React from 'react'import { NewsArticle } from './components/NewsArticle'import articles from './articles.json'function App() {const newsArticlesFromData = articles.map(article => (<NewsArticle title={article.title} body={article.body} />))return (<div className="all-main-content"><main><NewsArticletitle="sdg announces hackathon!"body="sdg announces the 2020 summer hackathon. join us for an exciting weekend"/><NewsArticletitle="student graduation is right around the corner"body="our next cohort of students will be graduating in just over a week."/><NewsArticletitle="sdg standardizes on react"body="reactjs is the best library for learning front end web"/></main></div>)}export default App